-Fittingly the where the word discourage was initially associated with the children of Israel not entering the promised land.
+Fittingly the word discourage was initially associated with the children of Israel not entering the promised land.
 Joshua (Old Testament name for Jesus) when finally leading the children of Israel into the promised land said this…

 Be strong and of a good courage: for unto this people shalt thou divide for an inheritance the land, which I sware unto their fathers to give them.
 (Joshua 1:6)

 Have not I commanded thee?
 Be strong and of a good courage; be not afraid, neither be thou dismayed: for the LORD thy God is with thee whithersoever thou goest.
 (Joshua 1:9)